 Each employee has access to the TAMUS Policy and TAMU Rule Libraries.
-All employees should familiarize themselves with the TAMUS policy and regulation, and TAMU rules and SAPs regarding drugs and alcohol as all employees will be held to standards including but not limited to: TAMUS Policy 34.02 Drug and Alcohol Abuse; TAMUS Regulation 34.02.01 Drug and Alcohol Abuse Rehabilitation Programs; TAMU Rule 34.02.01.M1 Substance Abuse Prevention, and TAMU Rule 34.02.01.M2: Substance Abuse Prevention for DOT- Regulated Employees.
+All employees should familiarize themselves with the TAMUS policy and regulation, and TAMU rules and SAPs regarding drugs and alcohol as all employees will be held to standards including but not limited to: TAMUS Policy 34.02 Drug and Alcohol Abuse; TAMUS Regulation 34.02.01 Drug and Alcohol Abuse Rehabilitation Programs; TAMU Rule 34.02.01.M1 Substance Abuse Prevention, and University Rule 34.02.01.M2: Substance Abuse Prevention for DOT- Regulated Employees.

 In accordance with TAMUS regulation 34.02.01 Drug and Alcohol Abuse and Rehabilitation Programs, if a supervisor reasonably suspects that use of a controlled substance or alcohol has resulted in absenteeism, tardiness or impairment of work performance or is the cause of workplace accidents, the supervisor must immediately notify the appropriate department head or designated administrator.
-The department head or designated administrator should reach out to Employee-Relations@tamu.edu or DrugTesting@tamu.edu or call (979) 862-4027 for further advisement on reasonable suspicion.
 Upon direction from the department head or designated administrator, the supervisor or designated administrator will discuss with the employee the suspected alcohol or drug-related problem(s).
-The employee will be advised of available alcohol and drug counseling, rehabilitation or employee assistance programs, and the terms of any applicable disciplinary sanctions.
-The employee may be required to participate in an assistance program and be subject to discipline (up to and including termination of employment) if the employee rejects participation in the program.
+The employee will be advised of available alcohol and drug counseling, rehabilitation or employee may be required to participate in an assistance program and be subject to discipline (up to and including termination of employment) if the employee rejects participation in the program.

-Rule 34.02.01.M1, Substance Abuse Prevention restricts alcohol use, the illegal use, sale and possession of drugs, and misuse of drugs including over-the counter and prescription drugs.
+Rule 34.02.01.M1, Substance Abuse Prevention restricts alcohol use and abuse, the illegal use, sale and possession of drugs and misuse of drugs including over-the counter and prescription drugs.

-Employees are prohibited from the manufacturing, possession, controlling, selling, transmitting, using, being under the influence or being a party to any illicit drug or controlled substance use on university premises or at any of its activities, including but not limited to university sponsored on or off campus activities and professional meetings attended by employees.
+Employees are prohibited from the manufacturing, possession, controlling, selling, transmitting, using, being under the influence or being a party to any illegal drug or controlled substance use on university premises or at any of its activities, including but not limited to university sponsored on or off campus activities and professional meetings attended by employees.

-Rule 34.02.01.M2, Substance Abuse Prevention for DOT-Regulated Employees sets forth the requirements of the US Dept of Transportation drug and alcohol testing requirements for covered drivers and the consequences of violating a related university rule and/or failing a required drug/or alcohol test.
+Rule 34.02.01.M2, Substance Abuse Prevention for DOT-Regulated Employees sets forth the requirements of the US Dept of Transportation drug and alcohol testing requirements for covered drivers and the consequences of violating a related university rules and/or failing a required drug/or alcohol test.
 TAMU prohibits the use of alcohol and/or drugs on the job or which impairs performance on the job to any extent.